milabs/awesome-linux-rootkits/README.md

 ## :key: feature table

+Environment:
+ - Kernel/User mode (or mixed)

+Core capabilities:
+ - Persistency
-- Operational environment
+ - Priveleges required

+Hiding stuff capabilities:
  - Hiding of files and directories
  - Hiding of processes and process trees
  - Hiding of network connections and activity
+ - Hiding of process accounting information (like CPU usage)

+Additional functions:
  - Keylogger
-- Backdoor
+ - Backdoor/shell

 ## :see_no_evil: user mode rootkits :shit: